Parent Letter

 use some of these suggestions and that you enjoy playing them.

+We hope that at least one of these options appeals to you and your child and that you can both enjoy doing some math this summer.
 Thank you for your support.
 We are looking forward to an exciting and enriching year with your child.

 Sincerely,